spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### hangman.py
 * This script uses the dictionary, american, to play Hangman in command prompt.

+### hanoi.py
+* This script takes the number of rings as an input, and then plays/solves the puzzle Tower of Hanoi

 ### hdf_qgis.py
 * This script opens a MODIS HDF4 file using GDAL, converts it to a GeoTIFF, and opens it for visualization in QGIS (tested using QGIS 3.4).